magento/meta-for-magento2/README.md

 - There should be a section named Facebook -> Setup
 - Click on 'Setup' to go to the Extension Installation Page.

-## Testing before installing

-If you want to test this extension in a separate environment, without making changes in your production server, you can use the files provided in tests folder.

-Follow `docker-installation-instructions.txt` file to run a Magento 2 store with the extension installed, using Docker, so you can test in your local machine.

 ## Need help?

 Visit Facebook's [Advertiser Help Center](https://www.facebook.com/business/help/532749253576163).